Billaferd/QuantumNexus/Designers/Card Creation Brief.md

 ### **Phase 4: Balancing & Playtest Notes**

 * **Balancing Concerns:**(Are there any potential balance issues to watch for?
 Does this card risk invalidating other strategies too easily?
-Example: "Need to ensure the CP cost is high enough that playing this card is a significant tempo investment.
-If too cheap, it could shut down Entropy decks completely.")
+Example: "Need to ensure the runtime CP deployment cost is high enough that playing this card represents a significant deficit against the 15 CP universal salary.
+If too cheap, it could shut down Entropy decks completely with no tempo loss.")
 * **Key Interactions to Test:**(What specific card combinations or matchups should be tested?
 Example: "Test against mono-Entropy decks.
 Test how it interacts with effects that target units with specific keywords.
-Does its aura protect against AoE Static effects?")
+Does its aura protect against AoE Static effects bypassing Line of Sight?")